 Bottom line: Get all your ducks in a row and make sure you have a long-term plan.
 And if you feel overwhelmed by the process, TD Ameritrade clients can set up a goal-planning session with a financial consultant.

 Think of your portfolio resolutions as activities that may help you work toward securing a bright financial future for yourself and your family.
 Laying out a carefully considered plan at the beginning of the year and setting portfolio resolutions can be a step in the right direction.
 The challenge will be adhering to them.
+Consider putting a reminder on your calendar for a mid-year review in 2021 to assess your progress and to make sure you’re still tracking with your financial goals for 2021.

 Advice tailored to your financial goals